-Director of the Philosophy Graduate Program: David Calhoun
+Director of the Philosophy Graduate Program: Danielle Layne

-Assistant Professors: M. Howard, C. Lassiter, T. Tritten, T. Weidel
+Assistant Professors: M. Howard, T. Tritten, M. Turnbull, T. Weidel

 Philosophy has played a central role in Jesuit education since its inception, a tradition that is reflected by the place of philosophy in the Gonzaga University Core curriculum.
 Philosophy courses included as part of the University Core curriculum for all undergraduate programs aid students in developing skills of thought and logical analysis (PHIL 101), introduce students to sustained reflection on basic questions of human nature and personhood (PHIL 201), and examine the practical and theoretical considerations relevant to human morality and value (PHIL 301).
 The department offers 400-level philosophy courses on a wide variety of topics, which serve to integrate work in the University Core curriculum, and to encourage students to reflect on their future roles in the world.